burcusayin/grid-based-mllm-landmarks/README.md

-# Companion code for: *Comparative Analysis of Multimodal Large Language Models and Dental Students in Radiographic Anatomic Landmark Identification: A Novel Grid-Based Assessment Model*
+# Companion code for the paper titled "*Comparative Analysis of Multimodal Large Language Models and Dental Students in Radiographic Anatomic Landmark Identification: A Novel Grid-Based Assessment Model*"

-This repository contains the complete code, statistical-analysis scripts, prompt templates and reproducibility infrastructure used in the manuscript above (submitted to *Dentomaxillofacial Radiology*).
+This repository contains the complete code, statistical-analysis scripts, prompt templates and reproducibility infrastructure used in the manuscript (currently under review).
 It is intended both as supplementary material for reviewers and as a reusable benchmark framework for future MLLM spatial-reasoning studies in dental radiography.

 > **Citation (placeholder — will be replaced on acceptance):**
-> Sayın B. et al. *Comparative Analysis of Multimodal Large Language Models and Dental Students in Radiographic Anatomic Landmark Identification: A Novel Grid-Based Assessment Model.* Dentomaxillofacial Radiology (under review), 2026.
+> Aydemir M.E. et al. *Comparative Analysis of Multimodal Large Language Models and Dental Students in Radiographic Anatomic Landmark Identification: A Novel Grid-Based Assessment Model.* (under review), 2026.

 ## What this code does